Polyeons/Acer-Nitro5-Hackintosh-Ventura/progress.md

 #Ventura boots, no full compatibility (Wifi, atleast for me)

-#After turning off SIP and installed chris111's Wireless USB software, the system kernel panics immedietaly and I don't know why.
+#After turning off SIP and installing chris111's Wireless USB software, the system kernel panics immedietaly and I don't know why.
 (FAIL; Attempt 1)

+Going to reinstall with a different wifi card.